Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

     ```
 -->

-2. To compile and run a test client for submitting a Quantum Circuit described in QIR to the Quantum Resource Manager (QRM) daemon, navigate to the `tests` directory using a second terminal:
+2. To compile and run a test client for submitting a Quantum Circuit described in QIR to the daemon, navigate to the `tests` directory using a second terminal:
    ```bash
    cd qir_passes/tests/
    ```